charmbracelet/bubbletea/README.md

 ## Credit

-Heavily inspired by both [The Elm Architecture][elm] by Evan Czaplicki et al., and [go-tea][gotea] by TJ Holowaychuk.
+Heavily inspired by both [The Elm Architecture][elm] by Evan Czaplicki et al. and [go-tea][gotea] by TJ Holowaychuk.

 [elm]: https://elm-lang.org